 There are a number of things you could do to make your CV stand out.
 Charity work is one of them.
 You may not receive a salary, but it can be extremely rewarding to give back to your community and it will look great on your CV.
 So if you’re debating whether to volunteer for a charity or work, here are a few points to convince you to go for the former.

 Charity work is a great way to discover your strengths and weaknesses and to work on them.
 Volunteer for an organisation where you will have the chance to refine the skills you need for the career you are interested in.
 If you want to be a doctor, volunteering at a confectionery factory may not be as useful as volunteering at a health centre.
 Immerse yourself in an environment you can see yourself working in; this could also help you really decide if that’s where you want to be after you graduate.
+The government have set up a useful website: volunteer locally during coronavirus (COVID-19), to help you during this time.

 If you’re in your second or third year of university and you’re doubting your current degree choice, volunteering in an area you’re interested in could open up new avenues for you to explore.
-Studying French and politics, but want to learn how to run a business?
+Studying French and Politics, but want to learn how to run a business?
 Look for volunteering schemes for aspiring entrepreneurs, or give up a few hours a week to a start-up company you really like.

 If you’ve already done some volunteering work, here are some tips to make sure you’re highlighting it on your CV.